zDevelopers/BallsOfZirconium/README.md

-# Balls of Steel, a Bukkit plugin
+# Balls of Zirconium, a modernized Balls of Steel game

-This plugin manages a Balls of Steel game.
+This plugin manages a Balls of Zirconium game, a modernized Balls of Steel game with 1.16+ suppport and automatic randomized map generation from spheres descriptions or schematics.

+_The features below are incomplete; some new ones or planned ones are missing._

 Features:
  - team management (a similar team management than the UltraHardcore reloaded plugin one);